eclipse-quneiform/quneiform/README.md

   numberInconsistency:     Check for mismatching numbers between the source and target strings.
   lengthInconsistency:     Check for suspect lengths of translations compared to their source strings.
   excessiveNonL10NContent: Check for translatable strings that contain large blocks on non-translatable content.
+  halfWidth:               Check for halfwidth Kanas, Hanguls, and punctuation in source and target strings.

 --disable: Which checks to not perform.
 (Refer to options available above.)
            This will override any options passed to "--enable".